4.1 Biomass Pyrolysis

 The oils must be treated physically and chemically.
 Physical treatments include the removal of char via filtration and emulsification of hydrocarbons for stability.
 Bio-oils are also fractionated, but not before chemical treatments are done.
 The chemical treatments include esterification (a reaction with alcohol to form esters – this will be covered in detail when discussing biodiesel production); catalytic de-oxygenation/hydrogenation to remove oxygen and double bonds; thermal cracking for more volatile components; physical extraction; and syngas production/gasification.

 Catalytic de-oxygenation/hydrogenation takes place.
 A catalyst is used along with hydrogen gas; specialty catalysts are used, such as sulfides and oxides of nickel, cobalt, and molybdenum.
-Hydrogenation is commonly used in petroleum refining for removal of sulfur and nitrogen from crude oil and to hydrogenate the products where double bonds may have formed in processing.
+Hydrogenation is commonly used in petroleum refining for the removal of sulfur and nitrogen from crude oil and to hydrogenate the products where double bonds may have formed in processing.
 Catalytic processes are separate processes and use specific equipment to perform the upgrading.
 One problem can be that there may be components of bio-oil that may be toxic to catalysts.

 Bio-oil can also be thermally cracked and/or made into syngas through gasification.
 Please refer to Lesson 2 for the thermal cracking discussion and Lesson 4 for the gasification discussion.
-One other process that can be utilized is physical extraction, although extraction takes place due to the affinity of some of the compound to a particular fluid.
+One other process that can be utilized is physical extraction, although extraction takes place due to the affinity of some of the compounds to a particular fluid.
 One example is the extraction of phenols.
 Phenols can be extracted using a sodium solution such as sodium hydroxide in water; the phenolic compounds are attracted to the sodium solution, while the less oxygenated compounds will stay in the organic solution.
 Again, this will be discussed in more detail in later lessons.
-Figure 5.7 shows a schematic of a typical processing unit to upgrade bio-oil.
+The figure below shows a schematic of a typical processing unit to upgrade bio-oil.